sesam-community/termstore/README.md

 	    "termIsDeprecated": boolean,
 	    "termLabels": [
 	        {
-	            "isDefaultForLanguage": boolean [to add aliases here, set these to false], "language": int,
+	            "isDefaultForLanguage": boolean [to add aliases here, set these to false, but one to true [!!Really important!!]], "language": int,
 	            "value": "string"
 	        },